High Value Care

 Description: All students are required to complete HVC modules 1 and 5.
 There are 12 modules, 8 relevant to adult medicine.
 You are encouraged to complete all the adult modules 1-6, 9, & 12.

-Optional Submission: Provide a brief reflection on the take home messages you learned form the modules you completed and whether/how they affected your patient care and upload to Canvas.
+Optional Submission: Provide a brief reflection on the take home messages you learned form the modules you completed and whether/how they affected your patient care and submit at the end of the clerkship.